Loom Hero Image

 2 — Perceptions about death

-Death could look like burying your first pet hamster in the backyard next to the flowers.
-Death could look like a celebration with colours and flower garlands and a public parade down the streets.
-Death could look like wearing black, burning joss sticks and lighting incense candles; reciting prayers and standing in an appropriate position based on lineage.
+Death could look like burying your first pet hamster in the backyard.
+Death could look like a celebration with colourful flower garlands and a public parade down the streets.
+Death could look like wearing black and burning joss sticks as we recite prayers while standing in position based on lineage.
 Honouring the dead could have huge differences in interpretations based on culture, belief systems, age or prior experiences with death.
 The public perceptions of practices around death and how to talk about death can be a sensitive topic for the living.
 Especially for the young, we often take for granted that death has no deadline and does not necessarily follow our plans.
-On a regular basis, it's normal not to consider our mortality within every mundane task or responsibility we have.
-Death is not a contributing factor to deciding where I'm going to eat tonight or what I post on social media.
+It is normal not to consider our mortality within every mundane task or responsibility we have.
+The likelihood of dying is not a key deciding factor of where I might choose to eat dinner tonight, or what I post on social media.
 However, when death decides to make changes, it can be a powerful impetus for personal reflection.

 In the year of the lockdown during the pandemic, we were forced to face mortality on a daily basis.
-Our thoughtless consumption of Noise was an escape from the drastic changes and ugly realities of the new normal.
+Our consumption of Noise was an escape from the ugly realities of the new normal.
 Taking a critical lens to our online behaviours, how has the gravity of the pandemic affected our media consumption?
-When bad news was never followed by good news, many of us opted out of news media entirely.
+When bad news was all consuming, many of us opted out of the news media entirely.
 The tone of our online communities influenced our outlook on the world and became a reflection of the values we hold.
-What we choose to put online and the narrative we craft for ourselves is also a reflection of our persona.
+What we choose to put online and the narrative we craft for ourselves is a reflection of our personalities.
 How does facing our mortality influence what we choose to consume and contribute?
 And if your social media accounts were all that was left of your personality today, would that representation be the one you wish to leave in your legacy?

 The Grieving

-We began to look at circumstances of handling death online.
+We researched circumstances of handling death online.
 During the pandemic, memorials and funeral ceremonies were planned and executed virtually, a novel experience for most people.
 This came with adapting our traditions and customs and managing grief online.

 When the online ceremonies were our only options, sentiments toward them may have been biassed.
 However, two years earlier in 2017, a survey was conducted and 54% of participants said watching a live-stream of a funeral would be insensitive or morbid.
 40% did not believe virtual funerals would capture the emotions and sentiment of being there in person.
 As the pandemic has taught us, there is an irreplaceable quality of gathering in person.
 That intangible quality of coming together helps us be present in the moment to observe respect and appropriate courtesies of the commemoration.
 Additionally, 27% felt that they wouldn’t be able to grieve or process their grief in the same way.
 Virtual ceremonies don't allow for the quiet passing of condolences or a reassuring squeeze of your arm.
 The little moments that silently create the mood in the room.
 Appropriate social étiquettes and emotions are best conveyed in the physical presence of each other.
 Although we have genuine intentions and try to convey them as best as possible online, our grief also manifests in ways that are unnatural in the digital world.
 If given no other option, is our best option to adapt to successfully navigating our social situations online?
 How can virtual funeral facilitators better our experience of expressing grief online?